ok300/cdk-docs/docs/mint/02_container_with_cln.md

 Prerequisites

-* LND is reachable from the machine where you are installing the mint
+* CLN is running _on the same machine_ as the one where you're setting up the mint

 ---